Rfldmr/RangkumIN-ai-research-assistant/README.md

 ## Project Link

-[Click here](https://vokabot.streamlit.app/) to take you to the VokaBot AI project website.
+[Click here](https://rangkumin-ai.streamlit.app) to take you to the RangkumIN AI project website.

 ## Features